xenia1270/DH150/README.md

 #### 1 - Visibility of system status -- the system should provide feedbacks of users’ action and show progress status
 Philips ensures that users receive feedback on their actions.
 When users add a product to the cart, the button color and text will change.
 There will be a pop-up window informing the current status of the shopping cart whenever users add a product to the cart.
 However, the pop-up window only sticks around for less than 5 seconds before users finish reviewing.

-Possible solution(s): It would be better if the pop-up window can last longer for customers to review the items in the cart.
+Possible solution(s): it would be better if the pop-up window can last longer for customers to review the items in the cart.
 Severity Rating: 1/3

 ![Feedback 1](https://github.com/xenia1270/DH150/blob/master/Picture1.png)